tayler-id/tayler_id_portfolio_redesign_final/memory-bank/activeContext.md

 ## 5. Learnings & Project Insights (So Far)

-*   The RAG system's knowledge is currently limited to the project's technical documentation.
-Personalizing it with "Tayler's" information is a key step to making it a true portfolio chatbot.
+*   The RAG system's knowledge is now personalized with "Tayler's" information, making it a more effective portfolio chatbot.
-*   The hardcoded file list in `ingest_docs.js` is a point of friction for knowledge base updates.
-Making it dynamic is a valuable improvement.
+*   Dynamically scanning for both `.md` and `.pdf` files in `ingest_docs.js` (using `pdf-parse` for PDFs) significantly improves the ease of updating the knowledge base.
+*   Explicitly defining gender in the AI's system prompt and refining context handling logic in `server.js` are crucial for accurate and relevant AI responses.
-*   The separation of frontend and backend allows for independent deployment strategies, which is good.
+*   The separation of frontend (Netlify) and backend (Fly.io) allows for independent deployment and scaling.
+*   Initializing a local Git repository correctly and connecting it to a remote (GitHub) is essential before integrating with Git-based deployment services like Netlify.
+*   DNS propagation requires patience; Netlify's dashboard provides good indicators of its own setup status.
+*   One PDF (`Tayler_Ramsay_Resume_Moonvalley.pdf`) encountered parsing errors ("bad XRef entry"), indicating potential issues with the PDF file itself or limitations of `pdf-parse` with that specific file.

 This document reflects the current state of active work and thinking.
 It will be updated frequently as tasks progress.